learn-co-curriculum/dsc-xgboost-lab/README.md

 import xgboost as xgb
 ```

-Now, run the cell below to import everything we'll need for this lab.
+Run the cell below to import everything we'll need for this lab.

 ```python